Potomac, Maryland, US/Virginia, US

 A short sequence of 3-5' ledges and slots.
 They're not that hard, but if you lose control or get disoriented things can go downhill in a hurry.
 The center option is the traditional line and should be finished by boofing right into the pool above the Fingers.
 The right-most option is called the Angel Slot and is more difficult.
 To the left, Next to Charlie's Hole (MD side) is a wider channel called Hollywood Boulevard that funnels toward Twist n' Shout, and the deadly Subway - should be avoided at all costs.

 Also known as the Streamers.
-Five slots that look alike from above, with serious consequences for choosing the wrong one.
+Five slots that can look alike from above, with serious consequences for choosing the wrong one.
 From river left to right, they are: